How to Find Us

 Closed Friday–Monday and Holidays

-From December through February, the garden opening ends at 4 pm.
+From December through February, the garden is open 9 am–4 pm.

 Timetable Inquiry Public Transportation